pilot2254/reusable-unity-scripts/README.md

 # Reusable Unity Scripts

-A collection of reusable C# scripts for 2D and 3D game development in Unity.
+A collection of reusable C# scripts and project templates for 2D and 3D game development in Unity.

 ## Overview

-This repository contains a curated set of C# scripts that can be used across various Unity projects.
+This repository contains a curated set of C# scripts and project templates that can be used across various Unity projects.
 These assets are designed to accelerate development by providing ready-to-use components for common game functionality in both 2D and 3D environments.

 **Note:** This project was primarily developed for Unity 6.
 Compatibility with older or newer versions of Unity is not guaranteed and may require modifications.